Health API

 livenessProbe: httpGet: path: /v1/health port: 27247 initialDelaySeconds: 5 periodSeconds: 30readinessProbe: httpGet: path: /v1/health port: 27247 initialDelaySeconds: 3 periodSeconds: 10Monitoring

-Section titled “Monitoring”Poll GET /v1/bundles/health to track bundle stability over time.
-A high restartCount or persistent crashed/dead states indicate bundles that need attention.
+Section titled “Monitoring”Poll GET /v1/health to track bundle stability over time.
+Persistent crashed or dead states in the bundles array indicate bundles that need attention.
+For detailed bundle inspection, use the nb__status tool with scope: "bundles".